VSA v2 -- Quantum-Hardened Smart Accounts

 - Guardians initiate: M-of-N guardians submit

-InitiateRecoverywith a new public key - Timelock starts: Stored in
+InitiateRecoverywith a new public key - Timelock starts: The pending recovery is recorded on the account

 CancelRecovery - After timelock: Anyone submits